root-systems/dogstack/README.md

 </h1>

 <h4 align="center">
-  :dog: :dog: :dog: a popular-choice grab-bag framework for teams working on production web apps
+  🐶 🐶 🐶 a popular-choice grab-bag framework for teams working on production web apps
 </h4>

 <h6 align="center">
-  :cat: see also <a href='https://github.com/enspiral-root-systems/cat-stack'>catstack</a>, dogstack's smarter, slimmer, more cunning partner in crime
+  🐱 see also <a href='https://github.com/enspiral-root-systems/cat-stack'>catstack</a>, dogstack's smarter, slimmer, more cunning partner in crime
 </h4>

 ## features